jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 ### Before we get started...
 Make sure you have access to a Google Cloud project that supports NVIDIA L4s in your desired region per your quotas.
 This tutorial uses `us-central1` for the moment as Cloud Run GPUs isn't GA yet and is in limited regions.

+We will also be using Pulumi to create a Docker container using their new [Docker Build Provider](https://www.pulumi.com/blog/docker-build/).
+This will work best if you have Docker installed.
+If you don't, you can do so by following [these instructions](https://docs.docker.com/engine/install/).

 ### Some Environment Variables

 Before we get started, we will set a few basic environment variables in our terminal.
 This will make things easier for us as we move forward.
 Copy and paste the below snippet into your terminal.
 Be sure to set your `PROJECT_ID` and `NETWORK`.
 You may be able to set the network to *default* as there is usually a default network in a brand new environment.